OpenMoonRay/openmoonray-docs/docs/beta/SourceContents.md

 ## HdMoonray hydra plugin

-The `hdMoonray` repository contains the Moonray Hydra render delegate plugin and several "adapter" plugins for usdimaging.
-The adapter plugins are needed to work around missing support in earlier versions of usdimaging, and should no longer be necessary as Hydra evolves.
+The `hdMoonray` repository contains the Moonray Hydra render delegate plugin and several *adapter* plugins for the USD scene delegate.
+The adapter plugins are needed to work around missing support in earlier versions of the USD scene delegate, and should no longer be necessary as Hydra evolves.

 The Moonray material and map shader classes need to be registered with the USD SDR library to use Moonray material networks.
 This is done with two plugins in `moonrayNdrPlugins`.
 These plugins read JSON descriptions of the shaders from `MOONRAY_CLASS_PATH`.
-Before using HdMoonray the JSON description file must be generated using the `rdl2_json_exporter` program.
+The JSON files are not built by the Moonray *cmake* system : you will need to generate them using the `rdl2_json_exporter` program before using HdMoonray for the first time.

 HdMoonray requires Arras to build and run.

-There are more instructions on how to configure and use HdMoonray in **hydra/README.md**
+There are more instructions on how to configure and use HdMoonray in the Hydra plugin README file (**hydra/README.md**).

 ## Arras

 Arras allows applications to use the Moonray renderer running in one or more separate processes.
 Arras itself is not specific to Moonray, and can be used to run other programs.

 The `arras4_core` repository contains C++ interfaces and implementations of the central Arras components.
-It contains everything needed to create and run Arras components in "local" mode (i.e. in a single process on the same machine as the client).
+It contains everything needed to create and run Arras components in *local mode* (in a single process on the same machine as the client).

 `moonray_arras` (under the **moonray** top-level directory) contains the Moonray-specific Arras components:
 - `mcrt_messages` defines the Arras messages used to communicate between client and render processes.